-3. How to embrace making mistakes in a safe space
+3. You’ll get to embrace making mistakes in a safe space.

 Making mistakes is a crucial part of language learning.
 Some would even say it’s the best way to learn.
 But for the vast majority of people, the prospect of messing up in front of total strangers who may or may not have the patience for your fumbles is intimidating enough to discourage them from the get-go.
 Language anxiety is real, and it costs a lot of students the opportunity to advance past their awkward stage.
 In online language classes, mistakes are encouraged and expected, and this might be enough of an ice-breaker to help you build up your confidence before you start speaking in real life.

-4. How to react to dialogue you can’t fully anticipate
+4. With online language classes, you’ll practice reacting to dialogue you can’t fully anticipate.

 Though most readymade courses involve a certain amount of dialogue to help you understand how the language sounds in a conversation, the examples are sometimes intentionally boilerplate, which has the benefit of giving you several canned responses you can draw on in the early stages of learning.
 Real conversation is rarely by-the-book, however, and there’s no substitute for actual, person-to-person dialogue for acclimating yourself to the natural twists and turns a conversation can take.
 Consider it a linguistic form of agility training.

-5. What you sound like to a native speaker
+5. You’ll get instantaneous feedback on what you sound like to a native speaker.

 Introducing Babbel Live